 - From the Secure Association drop-down box, select Main Mode. - Next to Perfect Forward Secrecy, select the Enabled radio button. - From the Encryption Protocol drop-down box, select 3DES. - In the PreShared Key box, type a unique text string to be used as the shared key between Gateway A and Gateway B. In this example we used hr5xb84l6aa9r6.
 You must make sure the key is the same for both gateways. - In the Key Life box, enter in 3600 seconds. - In the IKE Life Time, enter 28800 seconds. - Check the NETBIOS Enable box if you wish to pass NetBIOS traffic over the VPN tunnel, allowing functions such as Microsoft Network Neighborhood browsing. - 3.
-Click the Apply button in the lower center of the screen to save all changes and return to the VPN Settings screen. - 4.
-When the screen returns to the VPN Settings, make sure the Enable check box is selected.
+Click the Apply button in the lower center of the screen to save all changes.
+This will return you to the VPN Settings screen.